bhky/opennsfw2/README.md

 Yahoo model, with references to its previous third-party [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw).

-Please see the description in the Yahoo project page (linked above) for the definition of NSFW in this context, and the model training details.
+Please see the description on the Yahoo project page (linked above) for the context, definitions, and model training details.

 # Installation